I’ve got an amazing chili recipe for you today, but first take a look at these startling facts…

 *Make sure to use only grass-fed beef!
 Also, feel free to use ground game meat instead of beef, if it’s available.
 Elk, venison, and lamb are all great substitutions in this recipe.

-1. Heat half the oil in a large pot and add the celery, onions and mushrooms along with a pinch of salt.
+1. Heat half the oil in a large pot crockpot, or slow cooker, and add the celery, onions and mushrooms along with a pinch of salt.
 Cook over medium high heat until tender, then add garlic.